 The Memorial Service will be Monday, December 2nd at the American Legion beginning at 4:00pm with a flag service followed by a celebration of life open house.
 The family asks you to stop by and share your memories and stories.

-To send flowers to Robert "Bob" McIntosh's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Robert "Bob" McIntosh, please visit our floral store.